-To provide effective student support, we have set up a number of Study Centres all over the country.
-You will be allotted one of these Study Centres taking into consideration your place of residence or work.
-However, each Study Centre can handle only a limited number of students and despite our best efforts, it may not always be possible to allot the Study Centre of your choice.
-The particulars regarding the Study Centre towhichyou are assigned will be communicated to you.
+To provide effective student support, we have set up a number of Learner Support Centres all over the country.
+You will be allotted one of these LSC, as per the availability of the programme However, each LSC can handle only a limited number of students, thus, it may not always be possible to allot the LSC of your choice.
+The particulars regarding the LSC to which you are assigned, will be communicated to you.

-Every Study Centre will have:
+Every Learner Support Centre will have:

-- A Coordinator who will coordinate different activities at the centre. - An Assistant Coordinator and other support staff appointed on a part-time basis. - Academic Counsellors in different courses to provide counselling and guidance to you in the courses you have chosen.
+- A Coordinator who will coordinate different activities at the centre - An Assistant Coordinator and other support staff appointed on a part-time basis. - Academic Counsellors in different courses to provide counselling and guidance to you in the courses you have chosen.

-A Study Centre will have six major functions:
+LSC will have six major functions:

 Counselling: Face-to-face counselling for the courses will be provided at the LSC.
 Online sessions might also be conducted by the academic counsellor for theory.
-However, Practical sessions will be conducted in the face-to face-mode at the allotted LSC.
+However, Practical sessions will be conducted in the face -to face- mode at the allotted LSC.
 As mentioned earlier, there will be four academic counselling sessions for a 4-credit theory component, and two sessions for the Practical component.

-The schedule of the counselling sessions will be communicated to you by the Coordinator of your Learner Support Centre.
+The schedule of the counselling sessions will be communicated to you by the Coordinator of your Study Centre on your registered mail.

-Evaluation of Assignments/ Tutorial

-Tutor Marked Assignments (TMA) will be evaluated by the Academic Counsellors appointed for different courses at the LSC.
+Evaluation of Assignments/Tutorial/Practical: Tutor Marked Assignments (TMA) will be evaluated by the Academic Counsellors appointed for different courses at the LSC.
 These assignments will be returned to you with tutor's comments and marks obtained.
 These comments will help you in your studies.
 In a similar manner, Tutorial (included in the assignment as a separate activity) will be completed and submitted at the LSC which will be evaluated by the academic counsellor.
 Separate passing marks (35%) must be obtained in both the components separately.